inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

 --------------------

-After we have made a couple of changes to improve the map, we need to upload those changes to OpenStreetMap.
+After we have made a couple of changes to improve the map, we need to upload those changes to OSM.
 To save changes, we must be connected to the internet.

 18. Go to :menuselection:`File ‣ Upload Data`.
 This opens the :guilabel:`Upload`